LEARNAcademy/syllabus/README.md

 ## Unit Ten: Capstone Project, MVP

 The capstone project is the peak experience at LEARN Academy.
-Students work in a small group to create a full-stack web application.
+Students work in small groups to create a full-stack web application.
 Acting as a development team, the students use agile and scrum project management techniques to plan, wireframe, code, and deploy an application.

 - [Capstone Project Details](./capstone/project-details.md)
 - [Capstone Requirements](./capstone/requirements.md)